TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Developers/Architecture/Components/Index.rst

 The Files and Folders are facades representing files and folders.
 They are tightly coupled with the Storage, which they use to actually perform any actions.
-For example a copying action ($file->copyTo($targetFolder)) is technically not implemented on the File object itself but in the Storage, the linchpin of the whole file abstraction layer.
+For example a copying action (``$file->copyTo($targetFolder)``) is technically not implemented by the File object itself but in the storage and driver, the linchpin of the whole file abstraction layer.
 Apart from the shorthand methods to the action methods of the Storage, the Files and Folders are pretty lightweight objects with properties (and according getters and setters) for obtaining information about their respective file or folder on the file system such as name or size.